Information on obtaining a Broker License:

 - Errors & Omissions Insurance Requirements

-- have been actively licensed as a real estate salesperson for at least four years in any state/jurisdiction.
+- have been actively licensed as a real estate salesperson for at least four years, with two of the four years occurring immediately preceding submission of a broker license application, in any state/jurisdiction.

 - have obtained a high school diploma or equivalency certificate (GED)